-5 Reasons Every Young Adult Should Vote
+5 Reasons Why Young Adults Should Vote This Year (and Every Year)

 The midterm election is just around the corner, which means you should get to the polls.
 Why?
 Check out these five (really good) reasons you should vote!